Anger in bereavement - how counselling can help

 People may wonder why and what they have done to deserve the loss.
 They may take out their frustration, hostility and irritability on family and friends or be overcome with a deep sense of resentment.
 Anger may be directed at the dead person, at other people such as friends, family, medical people, or at oneself or even to God.

-It is normal to feel angry with the dead person; for example, ‘how could you desert/deprive me/the children?’, ‘why didn’t you take more care of yourself?’, ‘why didn’t you share with me your fear of death?’,’ ‘why are you not there to protect /advise us?’ etc. Anger towards the dead person is particularly likely when the death is seen as unnecessary e.g. the result of accident, neglect or self-destructive behaviour.
+It is normal to feel angry with the dead person.
+For example, ‘how could you desert/deprive me/the children?’, ‘why didn’t you take more care of yourself?’, ‘why didn’t you share with me your fear of death?’,’ ‘why are you not there to protect /advise us?’
+Anger towards the dead person is particularly likely when the death is seen as unnecessary e.g. the result of accident, neglect or self-destructive behaviour.

 If this anger is unexpressed it may be internalised, with the bereaved person experiencing feelings of guilt and self- reproach; sometimes leading to depression.
-Anger turned inward has been described as “one of the most risky maladaptations of anger”.
+Anger turned inward has been described as 'one of the riskiest maladaptations of anger'.

 Not all mourners need to feel anger, but if the anger does come, it may be part of the healing process.
 After expressing these feelings and being made aware that such feelings are normal, people may be more accepting of these ‘difficult’ feelings and the anger decreased.